 The day tour includes an 8-hour tour around Taipei City with private charter service and tour guide.
 Our itinerary includes important landmarks, museums, and other sights to see in Taipei Taiwan.

-What to see in Taipei
+Places to go in Taipei

 Taiwan is said to have temples in almost every corner.
 In Jiufen, we were able to visit the Fushan Chinese Temple with very detailed dragons on its orange tiled roof.
 Read also What to do in Jiufen.

-Our first stop for our ultimate Taipei day tour with My Taiwan Tour is in one ofthe busiest temples in Taipei, more particularly in Guangzhou Street, Wanhua District.
+Our first stop for our Ultimate Taipei day tour with My Taiwan Tour is in one of the busiest temples in Taipei, more particularly in Guangzhou Street, Wanhua District.
 Getting inside the Temple is overwhelming because of the crowd and of the religious activities.
 If it wasn’t for the tour guide, we would have just taken a picture and gone out.
 Or, worst, got lost inside the Temple.
 Through our tour guide, we were enlightened and were able to see beyond the delicate designs and the lighting of incense sticks.

 So, the Longshan Temple was first built in 1738 as a place of worship and, at the same time, a temporary home of Chinese immigrant coming from Southeast China, Fujian Province.
 It has been struck by earthquake, fire, and bombing but these unfortunate events barely left a mark on the temple.